steve-cs/gnat-builder/README.md

 ## Variables and their current defaults

-### release ?= \<latest-release\>, e.g. 0.1.0-20180109
+### release ?= \<latest-release\>, e.g. 0.1.0-20190225

 This is used by the release, release-download, and release-install targets.

-### gcc-version ?= gcc-7-branch
+### gcc-version ?= gcc-8-branch

 This is either a tag or a branch of gcc as it exists in the github.com gcc-mirror/gcc repository.
-Currently this is limited to: master, trunk, gcc-7-branch, gcc-7_2_0-release.
+Currently this is limited to: master, trunk, gcc-8-branch, gcc-7-branch, gcc-7_2_0-release.

 ### adacore-version ?= master

 Currently this is limited to master.

-### prefix ?= /usr/local/gnat
+### prefix ?= /usr/local

 This specifies where the build tools directory is or will be located.
-Its contents are deleted by a number of targets including prefix-clean, bootstrap-clean and release-install.
+Its contents are deleted by a number of targets including prefix-clean, bootstrap-clean.

 ## Main make targets